nonken/nikolaionken.com/_posts/2013-08-17-a-little-gesture-to-get-customer-support-right.md

 Customer support can be an incredibly tough thing to get right, no matter whether for a small startup or a large corporation.
 It is not only tough because:

-* real trouble often rises after a sale has been made, and once the money is in the pocket, there often doesn't seem to be any incentive left to value good customer relationship
+* real trouble often rises after a sale has been made, and once the money is in the pocket, there often doesn't seem to be any incentive left to value good customer relationship.

 but also because